frain-dev/convoy-website/content/blog/configuring-convoy-with-forward-proxies.md

 # Introduction

 Welcome to Day 2 of Convoy's Launch week!
 Over the months we have been working on a bunch of quality of life improvements and guides which would make it easy for you to deploy Convoy to your production environments faster.
-In this article, we will delve into how you can deploy Convoy with our update helm charts to Kubernetes and how can you configure Convoy with a forward proxy for added security benefits.
+In this article, we will delve into how you can deploy Convoy with our updated helm charts to Kubernetes and how can you configure Convoy with a forward proxy for added security benefits.

 # Forward proxies